 This article is a part of the campaign #12 Women on the Barricades, developed by The Norwegian Helsinki Committee in collaboration with illustrator Jenny Jordahl.
-We present 12 portraits of women standing on the barricades of other women, focusing on the greatest human rights challenges facing women in Europe today – and what needs to be done to overcome them.
+We present 12 portraits of women standing on the barricades for other women, focusing on the greatest human rights challenges facing women in Europe today – and what needs to be done to overcome them.
 Read about the 11 other women on www.nhc.no/en/12womenonthebarricades

 That is something Galina Ustinova has dedicated her life to change.

-Dissidents against the regime
+Dissidents standing up to the regime

 Galina Ustinova has been one of them.

-As an engineer at the Electronic Machinery Factory, Galina became chairman of the women’s council as early as the 1980s.
-After the fall of the Soviet Union, she got involved in the human rights movement and joined the NGO Law Initiative, where fighting for women’s rights became her life’s mission.
-For many years, Galina has been the only representative from Belarus in the organization WAVE, “Women Against Violence Europe” (WAVE) – an international network of NGOs.
+Working as an engineer at the Electronic Machinery Factory, Galina became chairman of the women’s council as early as in the 1980s.
+After the fall of the Soviet Union, she got involved in the human rights movement and employed by the NGO “Law Initiative”.
+Fighting for women’s rights became her life’s mission.
+For many years, Galina was the only representative from Belarus in the organization WAVE, “Women Against Violence Europe” (WAVE) – an international network of NGOs.

-The same goes for Galina Ustinova as well.
+The same goes for Galina Ustinova.

 For Galina, the fight for women’s rights is a fight for a better Belarus.

-A gleam in the tunnel
+A weak light in the tunnel

 Although Lukashenko’s criticism of the bill can ruin all the work she has done over the years, Galina Ustinova is adamant.
 For decades, the Law Initiative has rescued hundreds of women from abusive marriages.
 They have rescued several children and forced prosecutors to investigate cases of domestic violence.
 There is a growing understanding in the Belarusian society for solving these problems and support to measures preventing violence.
 Galina is no longer alone; her victory is within reach.